-By identifying the faulty processors that are `too slow', \ie the ones that do not complete round trips with $p_i$ according to the above synchronization assumption, $p_i$ can safely avoid blocking when waiting for all trusted processors to respond.
-Specifically, during the execution of the termination procedure, only dedicated messages, $\mathrm{tEST}(phs,ct,val)$ are to be used, where $phs$ is a phase number, $ct$ is a round-trip counter, and $val$ is the sender's latest estimated value.
+By identifying the faulty nodes that are `too slow', \ie the ones that do not complete round trips with $p_i$ according to the above synchronization assumption, $p_i$ can safely avoid blocking when waiting for all trusted nodes to respond.
+Specifically, during the execution of the completion procedure, only dedicated messages, $\mathrm{tEST}(phs,ct,val)$ are to be used, where $phs$ is a phase number, $ct$ is a round-trip counter, and $val$ is the sender's latest estimated value.
 The procedure uses three phases.
-Each phase terminates (and the next one starts) when $p_i$ receives an acknowledgment from al trusted processors that they have entered this phase (or a higher one).
-This way, when $p_i$ phase number changes from zero to one, we know that all correct processors were able to share the latest estimation value that they had before starting the termination procedure.
-Moreover, when $p_i$ phase number changes from one to two, we know that all correct processors were able to share the estimated values that they received during the first phase.
-Furthermore, when $p_i$ phase number changes from two to three, we know that all correct processors aware that all correct processors where able to exchange all of their estimated values and the procedure can terminate.
+Each phase completes (and the next one starts) when $p_i$ receives an acknowledgment from al trusted nodes that they have entered this phase (or a higher one).
+This way, when $p_i$ phase number changes from zero to one, we know that all correct nodes were able to share the latest estimation value that they had before starting the completion procedure.
+Moreover, when $p_i$ phase number changes from one to two, we know that all correct nodes were able to share the estimated values that they received during the first phase.
+Furthermore, when $p_i$ phase number changes from two to three, we know that all correct nodes are aware that the correct nodes were able to exchange all of their estimated values and the procedure can terminate.